A Night of Light > FAQ’s

 - Individual nominees must have served with the organization listed on the application within the past three years.

-- If selected as a finalist, an appropriate representative from the organization or the individual nominee must be present at A Night of Light in November 2018 in Dallas.
-Finalists will receive complimentary tickets to the event.
+- If selected as a finalist, an appropriate representative from the organization or the individual nominee must be present at A Night of Light in November 2019 in Dallas.
+Finalist organizations will receive 10 complimentary tickets to the event.

 Yes, on the application list the parent organization and your organization name as the applicant organization.